 In the past, there weren’t a whole lot of price points where APUs made sense.
 The problem was that AMD didn’t price their APUs favorably enough to take on common budget CPU/dedicated graphics card combos.

-Also, as past AMD APUs used different motherboard sockets than their mainstream gaming processors, you couldn’t upgrade your APU to a mainstream desktop processor down the road.
+Also, as past AMD APUs used different motherboard sockets than their mainstream gaming processors, you couldn’t upgrade your APU to a mainstream CPU down the road.

 AMD’s new Ryzen APUs solve that problem, though, as they do utilize the same AM4 socket as the more mainstream Ryzen CPUs.